DevOpsDaysTLV/2019-zen-and-the-art-of-multi-cloud/levels/05_vault/README.md

 copy  index.ctmpl to the server  to /etc/vault.d

-Run the following command to update the placehoder with real vault address
+Run the following command to update the placehoder with real vault address on your laptop (in 05_vault directory)
 ```sh
 sed -i.bu "s+REPLACE_WITH_YOUR_VAULT_IP+$VAULT_ADDR+g"  client.hcl
 ```